-Income from the transfer of property includes income from transfer of securities, shares, real estate properties, etc. The cost basis of the property and reasonable expenses incurred are deductible from the sales proceeds to arrive at the taxable income.
+Income from the transfer of property includes income from transfer of securities, shares, real estate properties, shares of partnership interest, etc. The cost basis of the property and reasonable expenses incurred are deductible from the sales proceeds to arrive at the taxable income.

 Dividend income is taxed on the gross amount received, without deductions.

 Interest income is taxed on the gross amount received, without deductions.
-(Interest income received from banks in China is currently not taxable).
+Interest income received from bank deposits in China is currently not taxable.

-Income derived from the transfer of intellectual property is also subject to the flat tax rate of 20%.
+Income derived from the transfer of IP is considered capital gain and subject to the flat tax rate of 20%.

-Certain income derived by foreign individuals in relation to intellectual property is not taxable in China, depending on the individual's physical presence in China (see the Residence section for more information) and the source of the income.
+Certain income derived by foreign individuals in relation to IP is not taxable in China, depending on the individual's physical presence in China (see the Residence section for more information) and the source of the income.